discoverygarden/embargo/README.md

 `node/{node_id}/embargoes`.
 From here, an embargo can be applied if it doesn't already exist, and existing embargoes can be modified or removed.

+## Known Issues
+Embargoed items may show up in search results.
+To work around this at a cost to performance you can enable access checking in your search views.

 ## Maintainers/Sponsors

 * [discoverygarden](http://support.discoverygarden.ca)